 The Corporation follows the liability method of accounting for income taxes whereby deferred income taxes are recorded for the effect of differences between the accounting and income tax basis of an asset or liability.
 Deferred income tax assets and liabilities are measured using enacted or substantively enacted income tax rates as at the balance sheet date that are anticipated to apply to taxable income in the years in which temporary differences are anticipated to be recovered or settled.
-Changes to these balances are recognized in net earnings or Other Comprehensive loss in the period they occur.
+Changes to these balances are recognized in net income or loss or other comprehensive income or loss in the period they occur.